emilesteen/Entity/README.md

 class UserName(val firstName: String, val lastName: String)
 ```

-After defining an Entity, you can easily create and save an entity using:
+After defining an Entity, you can easily create and save an Entity using:
 ```kotlin
 var user = User(
     UserName("Emile", "Steenkamp"),